anasmi/lut-mobile-course/Catsweightcontroller/README.md

 - It's possible to add picture for your pet, if there is a camera available.
 - Weights entries are added only for existing in the system pets.
 If none animal is selected, no entry is saved.

+ Link to the video illisturating functionaloty of the app : https://youtu.be/nbh4AnOz9vc